The National Guard has been deployed to El Paso to provide support with the morgue crisis - KVIA

 Last month, funeral homes in the county prepared refrigerated units to house bodies in case they became overloaded.
 The county also requested four additional mobile morgues last week, which would bring the total of mobile morgues to 10.

-El Paso, one of Texas’ Covid-19 hotspots, reported 1,074 new Covid-19 cases and eight deaths Saturday.
-The county has recorded a total of 853 coronavirus-related deaths, according to the county health department Covid-19 dashboard.
+El Paso, one of Texas’ Covid-19 hotspots, reported 843 new Covid-19 cases and two deaths Sunday.
+The county has recorded a total of 855 coronavirus-related deaths, according to the county health department Covid-19 dashboard.

+On Friday, Samaniego sent a letter to Texas Gov. Greg Abbott in hopes of reinstating a curfew for El Paso County in an attempt to stop further infections.

+“I think it was very effective for a lot of the young adults that were going to the desert or young adults that would hangout in different situations and also the ones crossing to Mexico and coming from Mexico after 10 o’clock,” Samaniego told KVIA.

 The number of US coronavirus cases surpassed 12 million Saturday — an increase of more than 1 million cases in less than a week.